What To Do After You Get Engaged

 Bet your heads racing now with what to do first.
 Let’s talk about what to do when you get engaged but aren’t ready to start committing to vendors just yet.

-Amongst our things to do when you get engaged thoughts, this one has to be one of the most important in my books.
+Among the things to do when you get engaged, this one has to be one of the most important books.

 Did you take a few days to yourself before you announced it to everyone?
 Or were you shouting it from the rooftops?

-It’s an exciting time for a couple, and quite rightly, we want everyone to know about it, but have you stopped to catch your breath yet?
+It’s an exciting time for a couple, and quite rightly, you want everyone to know about it, but have you stopped to catch your breath yet?

 What about stepping back a little bit now and take some time to be happy together, in your own little bubble.